 - Abuse: Verbally and physically abusive behavior is commonly exhibited by insecure mothers.
 From giving the cold shoulder, calling names, comparing with others, using words to intentionally hurt, to punishing for the smallest of errors are signs of an unhealthy, toxic relationship.

 - Threats: Another sign that a mother-son relationship is toxic is the mother constantly threatening to leave home.
 This results in abandonment issues later in life.

-- Narcissistic Behavior: Narcissists are tough to impress.
+- Narcissistic Behavior: A Narcissistic parent is tough to impress.
 They have impossibly high standards.
 They do not see their son(s) as an individual, but rather as an extension of themselves.
 As a result, the relationship takes an unhealthy turn when the expectations are not met by the son.
 This, in turn, affects the son’s future relationships with his friends, colleagues, and family members.

 - Interference: Interfering with who to marry and further interference later in the marriage is another sign of a toxic mother-son relationship.
 It causes marital problems and sometimes burns the bridges between the son and his wife.

 - Overprotectiveness: Mothers protect.
 But overprotective behavior that demands the son be constantly monitored, sneakily seeking information about him, and fighting his fights are a few signs.
 In the long run, this can become annoying and ruin the relationship.

 - Substance Abuse: Abusing substances and being unable to take care of the son and/or finances strains the relationship.
 Neglect and immature decisions often make the son shoulder a lot of responsibilities.
 In the long run, this dependency on the mother without helping or contributing to the relationship crushes the mother-son bond.